Bad Friedrichshall: 1933-45

 In 1933, Kochendorf combined with the neighbouring Jagstfeld into Bad Friedrichshall.
 Two years later, Hagenbach was incorporated.

 In September 1944, the SS established a subcamp of the Natzweiler-Struthof KZ in Kochendorf. in this last phase of the third reich concentration camps were erected near factories, quarries or mines using inmates as slave labor under the motto "Vernichtung durch Arbeit" (Destruction through work) Companies had to apply for a building modification at the Organisation Todt.

-Various military contractors and construction companies were involved: The Hochtief AG, a leading construction company which played a major role in the Third Reich, was commissioned to rebuild the halls into capable production facilities.
+Various military contractors and construction companies were involved: Hochtief, a leading construction company which played a major role in the Third Reich, was commissioned to rebuild the halls into capable production facilities.
 A large scale expansion up to 40 or 50 mine chambers was planned.
 Another construction company was the company Koch & Mayer GmbH from Heilbronn.
 The aircraft company Ernst Heinkel AG had a leading position among the military companies in Kochendorf, commissioned to build experimental units for turbine He S 011, which was to be installed in the Messerschmitt Me P 1101 hunting aircraft.
 For this turbine, Robert Bosch GmbH and Siemens-Schuckert-Werke AG produced spark plugs, injection pumps and electrical materials.
 The Motorenwerke Mannheim AG had submarine engine components built in the mine.
 Only the production of machine guns could not be attributed to any company yet.

 A detailed permanent exhibition since 2012 can be visited in the Bad Friedrichshall Kochendorf saltmine.